laurielowel/About-Me/README.md

 Feel free to fork, remix, or reach out!
 These ideas aren't proprietary.
 They're participatory!

 ### *P.S.
 PolyForm License will be included on all projects to protect against centralized silent extraction, absorption, and misuse.
-I believe the freedom of open knowledge, especially at the start of a new frontier with potential for cataclysmic anthropic evolution, should not be weaponized for privatized profit.*
+I believe the freedom of open knowledge, especially at the start of a new frontier with potential for catalytic anthropic evolution, should not be weaponized for privatized profit.*

 ## **— Laurie Lowell**